systopia/de.systopia.civioffice/docs/index.md

   CiviCRM workflows
 - add WebDAV compatibility to connect to external document stores such as Nextcloud, Sharepoint, or GoogleDrive
-- integration with full-fledged text editor to customize templates before processing
+- integrate a full-fledged text editor to customize templates before processing

 ## Known issues